CodiumTeam/docker-training/exercise-12/jenkins/README.md

 1. Open the Gogs interface and navigate to the webhooks settings of the project on http://localhost:3000/gogs/flask-app/settings/hooks
 1. Select *Add a new webhook* of type **Gogs**
-1. In the *Payload URL* field enter **http://executor:8080/gogs-webhook**
+1. In the *Payload URL* field enter **http://executor:8080/gogs-webhook/?job=flask-app**
 3. Click the **Add Webhook** button
-4. Click on the pencil (or in the url for the webhook) you just created and modify the url to be **http://executor:8080/gogs-webhook/?job=flask-app** (this is a necessary hack because otherwise the url fails the validation on save).
-5. Go to the settings of the Jenkins project at http://localhost:8080/job/flask-app/configure
+4. Go to the settings of the Jenkins project at http://localhost:8080/job/flask-app/configure
-6. Under the *Build Triggers* section check the **Build when a change is pushed to Gogs** option.
+5. Under the *Build Triggers* section check the **Build when a change is pushed to Gogs** option.
-7. Click **Save**
+6. Click **Save**

 You can now make a change to the code of the `server.py` file.
 Commit and push the change to the repo and verify the pipeline is executed.